mgreiler/se-unlocked-website/src/posts/episode-15-successful-dev-tooling-peter-pezaris.md

 post_header_image: ../uploads/2020/03/peter_bg.jpg
 ---

-In this episode, I talk to Peter Pezaris.
-Peter is the CEO and co-founder of a start-up called [CodeStream](https://www.codestream.com).
+Peter Pezaris, the CEO and co-founder of a start-up called [CodeStream](https://www.codestream.com), talks about his 25 years-long journey building tech startups and developer tools.
 What’s interesting about Peter’s story is that CodeStream isn’t his first startup.
 CodeStream is one of the many companies Peter built.
-So, in this interview, we talk about his 25 years-long journey building tech startups and what he has learned along the way.

 **We talk about:**